Sweet Dog

 6

-A treat and a calm "yes": next time will be easier.
+Give him a treat and a calm "yes": next time will be easier.

 Keep an eye on it

-Have it checked
+Get it checked

-• Ear red, hot or smelling bad
+• Ear red, hot, or the smell has changed

-• Discharge, crusting or pus
+• Discharge, crusts or pus

-• Eyes flicking in jerky movements (nystagmus)
+• Eyes flicking from side to side (nystagmus)

 2. Otitis externa in dogs, Merck Veterinary Manual